symfony/symfony-docs/doctrine.rst

         }
     }

-The following table summaries the mapping between Doctrine metadata and the corresponding validation constraints:
+The following table summarizes the mapping between Doctrine metadata and the corresponding validation constraints:

 +--------------------+-----------------------------------------------------------+-------------------------------------------------------------------------+